A journalist's guide

 - Luke Squires, Director of Fundraising

-- Dr Lisa Wilde, Director of Research & External Affairs
+- Dr Lisa Wilde, Director of Research and External Affairs

 We also have a wonderful array of case studies who are happy to share their personal experiences of bowel cancer with the media.